 Emerson Hospital is a patient- and family-focused environment.
-The health and safety of our patients, visitors, employees, and our communities remains our top priority as we move into the first phase of COVID-19 recovery.
-In line with the guidance issued by the Massachusetts Department of Public Health, our visitor policies have been updated to reflect the limitations that the COVID-19 pandemic has created.
+The health and safety of our patients, visitors, employees, and our communities remains our top priority.
+In line with guidance issued by the Massachusetts Department of Public Health, our visitor policies have been updated to reflect the limitations that the COVID-19 pandemic has created.

 Emerson Hospital Visitor Policy